hectorzaragoza/places_app/readme.md

 # "Places" - Full Stack PEN Application

-One stop shop to see the places YOU have been to - helping you make the daily choice to discover new places.
+One stop shop to see the places YOU love.

 <img src="assets/exploreImg.jpg">

 ## Idea:

-The base of the application will be a map with markers of the places you have visited:
+Users will pin their places based on address using the MapBox API.

+Use Cases:
+- People can use the application to track places they like (e.g. all their favorite restaurants)
+- Nonprofits and government agencies can create a centralized database of all partner agencies providing services to their clients.
+- Emergency Mode: Data store of all emergency services in a certain radius based on user location.
+(Code For America: Reimagining 911 | National Day of Civic Hacking)

-- *Those markers will have a pop-up with user and auto-generated information*
-- *This will include the name of the place, a category of the place (e.g. restaurant, bar, music venue, etc. A review of the place and an automatically generated date stamp.*
+*Those markers will have a pop-up with user-generated information* *This will include the name of the place, a category of the place (e.g. restaurant, bar, music venue, etc.) and a user note.*
-- *The APP will use 2 APIs:*
+*The APP will use 2 APIs:*
      - Geolocation API to generate a user location and center the map upon loading
      - MapBox (forward) Geocoding API to return the coordinates for a given address and to place the marker on the map.
-- *The APP will also use the MapBox GL JS open-source graphical library.*
+     - The APP will also use the MapBox GL JS open-source graphical library.

 ## Process:
 The user will enter an address to request coordinates from the MapBox Geocoding API to place markers on the map using the MapBox GL JS graphical library.

 ## Tech Stack:
-1. HTML, CSS, JS, Bootstrap, MapBox GL JS (Front-end)
+1. HTML, CSS, JS, Bootstrap, MapBox GL JS, EJS
-2. PostgreSQL and Sequelize, Node, Express, Geolocation API, MapBox Geocoding API (Back-end)
+2. PostgreSQL and Sequelize, Node, Express, Geolocation API, MapBox Geocoding API
+3. Authentication: Passport and Bcrypt

 ## Wireframe and ERD: